Guinness Irish Beef Stew Over Creamy Mashed Potatoes

 Yes.
 Browning the beef is essential for a rich flavored stew.
 This only takes an additional few minutes and it's so worth it.

 Definitely!
-Brown the beef and sauté the vegetables in a pot first, along with tomato paste and beer to help deglaze the pan, then transfer everything along with the rest of the ingredients, to the slow cooker.
-Reserve the peas and parsley until the very end.
+Brown the beef and sauté the vegetables in a pot first, along with tomato paste and beer to help deglaze the pan, then transfer the rest of the ingredients minus the peas and parsley to the slow cooker-add those at the very end.
 Cook on low for 6-8 hours or on high for 3-4 hours.

 Yes!
-Simply cook the stew completely and place in a freezer safe container with a tight fitting lid.
+Simply cook the stew completely, cool, then place in a freezer safe container with a tight fitting lid.
 Freeze up to 3 months.
 Thaw, heat through and enjoy.

 Print Pin Rate